richtern/bookabook/README.md

 # bookabook
-Outline of a site for Entreprenuership class.
+Outline of a site for an entrepreneurship class.